deivgin/calculator/README.md

 - add minus functionality
 - create favicon
 - update readme after project is done (create a great looking readme that many projects have, add photos, features, etc.)
+- when in smaller screen the height is too large